Frequently Asked Questions

 What do my general association dues pay for?

 Each property owner pays a pro-rated share of the total actual expense.
-Dues for the general association in 2008 are set at $47 per month.
-Dues will increase if the pool is built to cover the additional maintenance, utilities, chemicals and insurance expense.
+Monthly dues for the general association are shown in the current association budget and are adjusted annually.
+Dues will increase if a pool is built to cover the additional maintenance, utilities, chemicals and insurance expense.

 All property owners belong to the general association.
-Property owners in the six-unit town home are in another limited common element that covers their unique maintenance and upkeep costs.
-Boat slip owners are in another limited common element.
-Single family and twin home owners may belong to a third limited common element that covers their unique maintenance and upkeep costs.
-Dues for the limit common elements that property owners may belong to have not been set.
+Property owners in multiple unit homes form another limited common element that covers their unique maintenance and upkeep costs.
+Other limited common elements can be created to cover their unique maintenance and upkeep costs.
+Dues for the limit common elements that property owners may belong such as shared wells, septic and electricity.

 Who runs the various associations?